Vantiq/vantiq-extension-sources/extpsdk/README.md

 *   `sendPings`: A boolean property that, if set to `true`, enables the SDK to send ping messages to the Vantiq Server.
 The ping messages are handled by the underlying websockets library.
+*   `connectKWArgs`: A string property that, if set, contains a JSON string representing keyword arguments to be passed to the `websockets.client.connect()` call.
+A common case is alter SSL processing in development environments.

 The system expects the `server.config` file to be located in a directory named `serverConfig` in the working directory of the connector.